-New York State Partnership for Long Term Care Insurance 1-866-950-7526 http://www.nyspltc.org
+New York State Partnership for Long Term Care Insurance 1-866-950-7526 https://nyspltc.health.ny.gov/

 The NYS Partnership for Long-Term Care (NYSPLTC) is a unique Department of Health program combining private long-term care insurance and Medicaid Extended Coverage (MEC).
 Its purpose is to help New Yorkers financially prepare for the possibility of needing nursing home care, home care, or assisted living services someday.
-The program works by allowing an individual or couple who purchases a Partnership insurance policy and keeps it in effect to hold onto all or part of their assets (depending on the type of policy purchased) under the Medicaid program if their long-term care needs extend beyond the period covered by their policy.
+The program works by allowing an individual or couple who has in the past purchased (as of 1/1/2021 NYS Partnerships Policies are no longer being sold) a Partnership Insurance Policy and keeps it in effect to hold onto all or part of their assets (depending on the type of policy purchased) under the Medicaid program if their long-term care needs extend beyond the period covered by their policy.